fabiospampinato/vscode-highlight/README.md

   <img src="https://raw.githubusercontent.com/fabiospampinato/vscode-highlight/master/resources/logo.png" width="128" alt="Logo">
 </p>

 Advanced text highlighter based on regexes.
-Useful for todos, annotations etc.
+Useful for todos, annotations, colors etc.

 There are alternative extensions that you may be considering, like [TODO Highlight](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight), but this is more generic, this can apply different styles to different capturing groups within the same regex, and this is focused on doing only one thing and doing it _well_.